Release Notes for Confluent Cloud¶

 - Fully-managed Confluent Cloud Datadog Metrics Sink GA

-- This feature is launched for your Kafka clusters in AWS, Azure, or GCP.
+- This feature is launched for your Kafka clusters in AWS, Azure, or Google Cloud.
 For more information, see Datadog Metrics Sink for Confluent Cloud.

 June 2, 2021¶

-Infinite storage for Standard and Dedicated clusters on GCP All new and existing Standard and Dedicated clusters on GCP now support infinite storage.
+Infinite Storage for Standard and Dedicated clusters on Google Cloud All new and existing Standard and Dedicated clusters on Google Cloud now support Infinite Storage.
 This means there is no maximum size limit for the amount of data that can be stored on the cluster.
-There is no price change for clusters with infinite storage.
+There is no price change for clusters with Infinite Storage.

 For more information, see Kafka Cluster Types in Confluent Cloud.